I need Full Stack:

 Basics: VDI Main Components

-As far as you know why you need VDI, the time has come to figure out how it works.
+Once you know why use VDI, the time has come to figure out how to use VDI.
 A VDI infrastructure consists of several components.

 Virtual desktop infrastructure at a glance